2.3 Managing expectations & Being consistent

 Customize the images below yourself using this PowerPoint.

-1. ask students who are work exclusively with their laptops or iPads to sit in a place where it is possible for you to see their screens at a glance.
+Ask students who are working exclusively with their laptops or iPads to sit in a place where it is possible for you to see their screens at a glance.
 If you don’t, these students can tuck away in a corner and play undisturbed a computer game.
 That is not what you expect from them.

 Instruction for students when working on the same assignment